treimers/square-1/README.md

 ## Middle piece

+There are 2 middle pieces used in a Square-1 cube.
 A middle piece has six sides: top, left, front, right, rear, bottom.
-There are 2 middle pieces used in a Square-1 cube.
-They have three colored sides.
+Three of them are colored.

 | Type   | Name | Colors | Image |
 |--------|------|--------|-------|